okta/okta-signin-widget/MIGRATING.md

 });
 ```

-### Moved dependencies to devDependency

-This should probably not affect your project, but we moved `okta-auth-js` and `backbone` from `dependecies` to `devDependency`.

-### New afterError events
+### New `afterError` Events

-We replaced the global error handler for `OAUTH_ERROR` and `REGISTRATION_FAILED` in favor of `afterError` events.
-So, for these 2 types of errors, instead of passing a `error` handler to `signIn.renderEl`, you should add a listener on `afterError` to your application and act accordingly.
+We've replaced the global error handler for `OAUTH_ERROR` and `REGISTRATION_FAILED` in favor of `afterError` events.
+For these two types of errors, instead of passing a `error` handler to `signIn.renderEl`, you should add a listener on `afterError` to your application and act accordingly.

 Example:
 ```javascript